Fasting and obesity surgery

 Not drinking enough fluid leads the body to dehydration, venous thrombosis, as well as kidney and gallbladder stones.

 - The presence of stomach acid directly on the stomach wall for a long time during fasting leads to stomach contraction.
-Therefore, you must start breakfast with a warm drink to relax the stomach.
+Therefore, you must start breakfast with a warm drink to relax your stomach.
 Also, acidity medication (Pantoloc 40 or Nexium 40) should be taken after sunset and before dawn, especially during fasting in the first year after Bariatric surgeries.

 - An increased risk of dumping syndrome, especially for those who have undergone gastric bypass, causes a fast heartbeat, dizziness, and body tremors that usually occur when eating sweets, as well as fried and fatty foods.